alexanderaleskin/telegram_django_bot/README.rst

 2. Run command ``$ django-admin makemessages -a`` to generate texts for translation (created in locale folder)
 3. Generation of translation files ``$ django-admin compilemessages``.

 Only a part of the functions uses localization in the template.
 It is made for easy understanding.
-Usage of localization can be seen in the example functions ``some_debug_func``.
+The usage of localization can be seen in the example functions ``some_debug_func``.